 You may have questions about using MCTS M•CARD.
 Read on for answers to our Frequently Asked Questions or download this PDF (You may need to download Adobe Acrobat Reader to view.)
 If any of your questions aren't covered here, please call MCTS M•CARD Services at 414-937-0470 or send an email to email@example.com.

-Why is MCTS replacing the current fare boxes?
+Why is MCTS replacing the fare system?

 The current MCTS fare system has been in place since the mid 1980’s.
 The system is very outdated and the fare boxes require more maintenance.
 They are no longer cost effective.
 Additionally, the new fare system will allow us to better track ridership and provide better service.
 Back to top.